goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-15-eccc-papers-tr25-095-godel-in-cryptography-effectively-zero-knowledge-proofs-for-np-with-no-interaction-no-setup-and-perfect-soundness-rahul-ilango.md

 ---
 layout: post
 category: cstheoryrss
-title: "ECCC Papers: TR25-095 |  Godel in Cryptography: Effectively Zero-Knowledge Proofs for NP with No Interaction, No Setup, and Perfect Soundness |
+title: "ECCC Papers: TR25-095 | Godel in Cryptography: Effectively Zero-Knowledge Proofs for NP with No Interaction, No Setup, and Perfect Soundness |"

-	Rahul Ilango"
 date: 2025-07-15T18:51:51
 ---